 Standing in a white-walled contemporary gallery, I am looking at pieces of rock strung as a necklace.
 Inspected through the chained magnifying glass the mica glints in cool electric light.
 I have booked on line to take the bus from under the 20 foot high message “We don’t stay here Because of Gravity.
-We stay because we like it”.
-Half an hour to go and exhibits done to death, I move on to stare vacantly into an empty perspex box.
-“This object is currently orbiting the earth”.
+We stay because we like it

 The landscape is curvy with flocks grazing, hay baled and heather in quilt-patches.
 Ten minutes up the track Little Sparta hoves into sight: an oasis of trees resembling a hill-top sacred grove.

 This garden, made by Ian Hamilton Finlay has been on my wanted list for years.
 In under the wooden archway emblazoned “A Cottage - a Field - a Plough

 ” I can see that it is going to be a wordy afternoon.
 Wielding camera, a feverish desire to squeeze all the juice out of the place is upon me.
 It is en exhausting way to start a visit and thanks to drills of stair-rod rain and a flattening camera battery, a slower pace is forced.

 It is deliberate that I have read nothing of Hamilton Finlay.
 A few slack writing months lie between that day and writing this up, during which I have had the comment from Anne Wareham: “we found it a little overstuffed

 ”.
 Here are my impressions.
 The only preconceived one was that the garden would be pretentious.
 One step in, and that got blown away.